byrkbrk/generating-by-prompt-sdxl-lightning/README.md

 Output:

 ~~~
-Generate images by prompts using Stable Diffusion-Ligthning
+Generate images by prompts using SDXL-lightning

 positional arguments:
   prompt                Text prompt that be used for generating